 While it may be hard to find sympathy for someone who has $70 million to spend on a car having to pay additional tariffs, it’s not the big spenders who at risk.
 The everyday classic car enthusiast, who’s cars average $35,000 in value will find themselves priced out of the market.
 Import tariffs will add 25% to cost of acquiring their car from outside the U.S. regardless of where it was originally assembled and parts to restore or repair them will face similar cost increases making what was an enjoyable hobby no longer an option.

 Aftermarket car parts for new, used and classic cars represent a significant chunk of the auto industry.
-The parts business alone employs about 4.6 million people at the over 533,000 auto parts businesses including retailers, manufacturers, distributors, and shops.
+Whether they be from Czok or other providers, the parts business alone employs about 4.6 million people at the over 533,000 auto parts businesses including retailers, manufacturers, distributors, and shops.
 The aftermarket part industry accounts for $392 billion in annual sales according to the Auto Care Association.
+Are you looking for car parts?
+Head to the Compare Parts website to find out more.

 While he and others remain optimistic that clearer heads will prevail since the hearings last month, Hyman says, “People are no longer saying ‘This could never happen’ because there’s some things that have happened — in the steel industry, in the aluminum industry, with China, with Canada, with Mexico with the EU — that none of us ever would have guessed could happen.
 We pray that it doesn’t occur, we don’t understand why such things can be perceived as being a threat to our national security.
 But I think that we’re now more prepared that it may.”